Atrial Fibrillation Ablation

 Prior to atrial fibrillation ablation, the physicians utilize the Department of Cardiology's specialized cardiac MR (magnetic resonance) scanner to visualize the left atrium and pulmonary veins.
 This is where much of this rhythm disturbance originates.
 The physician uses these images to more precisely plan and guide the placement of catheters and ablation lesions during the procedure.
 In addition, an intra-cardiac echo provides real-time visualization of the atrial fibrillation ablation procedure to maximize safety.

-Both Dr. Chun and Dr. Narayan are present during the entire procedure, along with a team of experienced nurses and technicians who provide detailed care during all aspects of atrial fibrillation ablation.
+The physician is present during the entire procedure, along with a team of experienced nurses and technicians who provide detailed care during all aspects of atrial fibrillation ablation.
 The procedure is performed under general anesthesia to maximize the patient's comfort.
 Patients can expect to spend one night in the hospital after atrial fibrillation ablation.
 Most patients resume their normal activities within a few days.
 The physicians use extensive outpatient event monitoring before and after the procedure to document all symptomatic episodes and as a surveillance measure to document possible asymptomatic episodes.

 An in-depth consultation can be arranged to see if ablation therapy is suitable for you.